billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 Notes:

-* We have only tested intel systems ourselves, if you have an AMD system of course you can try it.
+* Imec believes that AMD CPUs are not compatible with the required enclustra drivers.
+We have not tested this ourselves, but we are aware that one or two users have had success with AMD systems.
+We need more data about this.
+If you have an AMD system, please try it and report whether it works for you on the slack channel.
+Until thorough testing shows that AMD systems work reliably in this application, we will continue to recommend using only intel systems.
 * CPU frequency is not as important as the number of cores and the RAM configuration (below).
 * High-end GPU cards require workstations with 400W power supplies.